 • Prepare and organise ingredients for up to 70 meals daily, ensuring food safety and quality standards are consistently met.

-• Assist in the daily cleaning and sanitising of kitchen equipment, surfaces, and storage areas to maintain a safe and hygienic work environment.
+• Assist with daily cleaning and sanitising of kitchen equipment, surfaces, and storage areas to maintain a safe, hygienic work environment.

-• Support kitchen staff during peak hours, ensuring quick and efficient food preparation, contributing to a 20% increase in order fulfillment during busy periods.
+• Support kitchen staff during peak hours, ensuring quick and efficient food preparation, contributing to a 20% increase in order fulfilment during busy periods.

 Kitchen Assistant